Second Spanish Republic

-The Spanish Republic (República Española), commonly known as the Second Spanish Republic (Segunda República Española), was the form of government in Spain from 1931 to 1939.
-The Republic was proclaimed on 14 April 1931, after the deposition of King Alfonso XIII, and was dissolved on 1 April 1939 after surrendering in the Spanish Civil War to the Nationalists led by General Francisco Franco.
+The Spanish Republic (República Española), commonly known as the Second Spanish Republic (Segunda República Española), was the democratic government of Spain from 1931 to 1939.
+The Republic was proclaimed on 14 April 1931 after the deposition of King Alfonso XIII.
+It was dissolved on 1 April 1939 after surrendering in the Spanish Civil War to the Nationalists led by General Francisco Franco.

 After the proclamation of the Republic, a provisional government was established until December 1931, at which time the 1931 Constitution was approved.
-During this time and the subsequent two years of constitutional government, known as the Reformist Biennium, Manuel Azaña's executive initiated numerous reforms to what in their view would modernize the country.
-In 1932 religious orders were forbidden control of schools, while the government began a large scale school-building project.
+Over the next two years of constitutional government, known as the Reformist Biennium, Prime Minister Manuel Azaña initiated numerous reforms.
+In 1932, religious orders were forbidden control of schools, while the government began a large-scale school-building project.
 A moderate agrarian reform was carried out.
-Home rule was granted to Catalonia, with a local parliament and a president of its own.
+Home rule was granted to Catalonia, with a parliament and a president of its own.